 Changes to syllabus content There are some changes in wording to provide clarification for teachers.
-Changes to assessment (including changes to specimen papers) The assessment objectives have been updated.
+Changes to assessment (including changes to specimen papers) • The assessment objectives have been updated.
 The four assessment objectives are equally weighted at 25% each.
 The skills assessed are unchanged.
 The assessment has changed.
-All candidates must take Component 2 Externally Set Assignment: Art and may choose either Component 1 Coursework or Component 3 Externally Set Assignment: Design. • The supervised tests for the externally set assignments have increased from 6 hours to 8 hours.
+All candidates take Component 2 Externally Set Assignment: Art.
+In the June examination series - all candidates take Component 1 Coursework and Component 2 Externally Set Assignment: Art.
+In the November examination series - all candidates take Component 2 and may choose either Component 1 Coursework or Component 3 Externally Set Assignment: Design.
+All components are externally marked by Cambridge International.
 The assessment criteria have been revised to reflect the new assessment objectives.
-Other revisions The syllabus and specimens use our new name Cambridge Assessment International Education.
+The question papers for Component 2 and Component 3 will only be available to download.
+Centres will need to print the question papers and may distribute them to candidates as soon as the question papers are released.
+The file size of each question paper will be small (approximately 125 KB).
+Other revisions The syllabus and specimens use our new name Cambridge Assessmen International Education.